Large-Scale Minimization of the Pseudospectral Abscissa: Introduction

 dependent on the parameters $x$, where $A_1,\dots,A_{\kappa}\in\C^{n \times n}$, the size of the matrices $n$ is very large, and $f_1,\dots,f_{\kappa}:\Omega\rightarrow \R$ are real-analytic on $\Omega$, a nonempty, open subset of $\R^d$ representing the permissible values for the parameters.
 We deal with the $\epsilon$-pseudospectral abscissa minimization problem, for a prescribed $\epsilon > 0$, which is the minimax problem

-over a compact, nonempty subset $\underline{\Omega}$ of $\Omega$.
-We describe a subspace procedure that reduces the size of $A$ considerably but without altering the optimal parameter values.
-We prove in theory that the subspace procedure possesses desirable convergence properties such as global convergence and a superlinear rate of convergence.
+over a compact, convex subset $\underline{\Omega}$ of $\Omega$ with nonempty interior.
+We describe a subspace procedure that reduces the size of $A$ considerably but without altering the optimal parameter values, and argue that the proposed subspace procedure possesses desirable convergence properties in theory such as global convergence and a superlinear rate of convergence.
 As a result, it enables us to solve the $\epsilon$-pseudospectral abscissa minimization problems involving parameter dependent matrices with sizes on the order of thousands.